+As mentioned earlier, \cite{bera2021near} first showed that any pattern $H$ with atmost 5 vertices and later \cite{paul2024subgraph} showed that any pattern $H$ with atmost 9 vertices, subgraph counting can be performed in time $O(m \log m)$ and $\tilde{O}(n^{5/3})$, respectively.
+We now extend these results to patterns on up to 11 vertices and show that all such patterns have DAG treewidth at most 2.

-\begin{theorem} For any pattern graph $H$, if $|V(H)| \le 11$, then $dtw(\vec{H})\le 2$. \end{theorem} \begin{proof} If the number of sources is at most 4, then we can split the sources into two bags, each of size at most 2.
-So, we are interested in the case when the number of sources is at least 5.
+\begin{theorem} For any pattern graph $H$, if $|V(H)| \le 11$, then $dtw(\vec{H})\le 2$. \end{theorem} \begin{proof} If the number of sources is at most 4, we can split them into two bags, each of size at most 2.
+So, we are interested in cases with at least 5 sources.
 Also, we assume that $R(s)$ is not contained in $R(s_i)$ for any source $s_i$, otherwise we can attach a leaf bag containing $s$ to a parent bag containing $s_i$.
-Further, we can assume that $|R(s)\geq 2|$, otherwise, it is easy to check that we can get a DAG tree decomposition without increasing the size of the bag.
+Further, we can assume that $|R(s) | \geq 2$, otherwise it is easy to obtain a DAG tree decomposition without increasing the bag size.

 \begin{itemize} \item \textbf{Case 1:} Assume that the number of sources is 5 and the number of non-sources is 6.

 We pick a source $s$ such that $|R(s)|$ is minimum.